 Are you someone who believes in living life to the fullest?
 Are you someone who is always on the lookout for their next adventure?
-Here we have made a list of three of the scariest bridges in the world that you might want to cross once in your lifetime.
+Here we have made a list of three of the most dangerous pedestrian bridges in the world that you might want to cross once in your lifetime.

 The Hussaini Suspension Bridge, Pakistan